• What is Copywriting?

 It’s very challenging for non-photographers to get the lighting and look of a picture right.
 If your funds are low, I’d recommend Googling natural lighting photography to learn about light angles, and book an hour with a friend to take dozens and dozens of photos.

-If, however, you have a bit of cash and don’t mind making a modest investment in your career image, I’d strongly suggest seeking out a professional photographer and booking a headshot session.
+Once you start landing clients and are making a bit of cash (and, of course, are onboard with making a modest investment in your career image), I’d strongly suggest seeking out a professional photographer and booking a headshot session.

 A professional photographer will know how to light you correctly, and he/she will also be able to direct you to place your body and face at the best angles.
 He or she will also take dozens of photos and then work with you to find the best ones of the bunch.